-The 5/6 Athletics Experience is a time for exploration and discovery; students are provided the opportunity to experience a multitude of activities in a variety of settings.
-This age-appropriate focus on skill development and socialization through sports is reflected by the diverse program offerings.
-This structure allows coaches to include all interested students while fostering both the social and sport-specific skill development necessary to prepare the participants for competition.
-The seasons include the opportunity for students to compete in small-sided, in-school and interscholastic games.
+The Grade 5 & 6 Athletics Experience is a time for exploration and discovery; students are provided the opportunity to experience a multitude of activities in a variety of settings.
+This age-appropriate focus on skill development and socialization is reflected by the diverse program offerings and allows coaches to include all interested students while fostering both the social and sport-specific skill development necessary to prepare the participants for competition.
+The season will include the opportunity for students to compete in small-sided games, in-school and interscholastic games.
 Whenever possible, each season will culminate with opportunities for interscholastic play.

-The 7/8 Athletics Experience is the gateway to the competitive program of the Upper School.
-The program breadth is reflective of the sport experiences of the Upper School; employing a “no-cut” policy, teams are selected based on ability and include A/B subdivisions when possible.
-The 7/8 program is designed to foster an increased level of competitiveness, skill development and game strategy in an age-appropriate modeling of the Upper School athletics experience.
-There is notable emphasis on honoring commitment to the team, accountability to others and developing the time management skills necessary for the heightened expectations of the competitive 7/8 program.
-Regular attendance by student-athletes at all practices, as well as all games, is expected.
-Playing time is based upon skill, an understanding and ability to employ team strategy, coachability and sportsmanship; playing time is not equal, and not every team member will play in each contest.
+The 7 & 8 Athletic Experience is the gateway to the competitive program of the Upper School.
+The program breadth is reflective of the sport experiences of the Upper School; utilizing a “no- cut” policy, teams are selected based upon skill ability and to include A/B subdivisions when possible.
+The 7 & 8 athletic program is designed to foster an increased level of competitiveness, skill development and game strategy in an age-appropriate modeling of the Upper School athletic experience.
+There is notable emphasis placed on honoring commitment to the team, accountability to others, and developing the time management skills necessary for the heightened expectations of the competitive 7 & 8 program.
+Regular attendance by student-athlete at all practices, as well as all games, is expected.
+Playing time is based upon skill, an understanding and ability to employ team strategy, coachability, and sportsmanship.
+Playing time is not equal, and not every team member will play in each contest.

-The Upper School Athletics Experience reflects a highly competitive and very selective athletics program.
-The program strives to prepare participants for the rigors of play in AAIS and NYSAISAA while continuing to cultivate the personal skills of leadership, commitment, competitiveness, time management, personal sacrifice and the appreciation for the unique talent of the individual.
-Cuts are made at the Upper School level; students are selected to teams based on skill and programs include a Varsity/JV subdivision when possible.
+The Upper School Athletic Experience is a highly competitive, very selective athletic program that strives to prepare participants for the rigors of play in the AAIS and NYSAISAA, while continuing to cultivate the personal skills of leadership, commitment, competitiveness, time management, personal sacrifice and the appreciation for the unique skills of the individual.
+Cuts are made at the Upper School level; students are selected to teams based upon skill, and programs include a V/JV subdivision when possible.
 In addition to skill, selection is also determined by the demonstrated ability to apply team strategy and concepts, coachability and sportsmanship.
-Student-athlete attendance at all pre-season and in-season practices, as well as games, is expected.
+Student-athlete attendance at all pre-season and in season practices, as well as games, is required.